All Episodes

 They have forever been exposed for who they are.

-And they are about to be hit with the biggest avalanche tsunami of truth that proves that they are liars and have been from the beginning, and conspiracy theorists, that nobody will ever trust them again, nor should they.
+And they are about to be hit with the biggest avalanche tsunami of truth that proves that they are liars and have been from the beginning and conspiracy theorists that nobody will ever trust them again, nor should they.

-There's a reason why we've been right and they've been wrong, and I'm not taking the credit.
+There's a reason why we've been right and they've been wrong.

-There's an ensemble cast of very brave people that we've all worked really hard to get to truth.
+This is an ensemble cast of very brave people that we've all worked really hard to get to truth.

 And we got there.